rachelschipull/rachelschipull/README.md

   - 🏳️‍🌈 My pronouns are she/her/hers and I love collaborating with queer developers.

 ### Connect with me:
-  I stream on [Twitch](https://www.twitch.tv/schipthatcode) on Tuesdays and Thursday about current projects. 🥔 I blog often about tech related topics at [Hashnode](https://schipthatcode.hashnode.dev/).
+  I stream on [Twitch](https://www.twitch.tv/schipthatcode) about current projects. 🥔 I blog about tech related topics at [Hashnode](https://schipthatcode.hashnode.dev/).

 Find me on social here: